Technology-Notes/nvidia-docker-wiki/Usage.md

 ```
 These environment variables are already set in our official images pushed to [Docker Hub](https://gitlab.com/nvidia/cuda/blob/ubuntu16.04/9.0/base/Dockerfile#L31-32).

-For a Dockerfile using cuvid, you could use the following:
+For a Dockerfile using the NVIDIA Video Codec SDK, you should use:
 ```dockerfile
 ENV NVIDIA_VISIBLE_DEVICES all
 ENV NVIDIA_DRIVER_CAPABILITIES compute,graphics,utility